strajk-/Scripts/VMware/README.md

 **Requirements:**
 - [VMware Tools](https://customerconnect.vmware.com/downloads/info/slug/datacenter_cloud_infrastructure/vmware_tools/12_x "VMware Tools") (Installs automatically with Workstation Pro)

+**ShutdownAllVMs.bat**
+1. Fetches a list of all VMs with vmlist
+2. Soft Shutdown all VMs

 **SuspendAllVMs.bat**
 1. Fetches a list of all VMs with vmlist
 2. Suspends all VMs